 Workspace (this is huge, but not everything is used at the same time)

-- Lenovo ThinkPad X1 Yoga Gen 4 running Windows 10 Professional and Pop_OS 21.04
+- Lenovo ThinkPad X1 Yoga Gen 4 running Windows 11 Professional and Fedora 36, my primary machine

 - Lenovo ThinkPad 10 running Windows 10 Professional

 - Logitech G610 keyboard – Great mechanical feel, reasonable cost, lovely media controls.